For those who want sustainable and ethical fashion, the industry can seem like a megalith: unapproachable, aloof and too large for us to combat.

 If you’ve heard of Rana Plaza, then you’ll be aware of the dangerous and unfair conditions that garment factory workers are faced with everyday.
 Fast-fashion has fuelled a desire and expectation for cheap clothes, at any cost.
 In a bid to combat this, the organisation Fashion Revolution organised a campaign to get shoppers engaging with people who make their clothes.
 Take a look at #WhoMadeMyClothes to see how you can get involved.

 The clothing industry often has layers of subcontractors and convoluted supply chain leading to a complete lack of traceability.
 This catches out even some of the more respected brands.

 What about ethical periods?

-Not all period products are vegan and cruelty-free, but ours are.
+Not all period products are vegan and cruelty-free.
 Be kind to people, the planet, and animals with Natracare pads and tampons.

 This list from Moral Fibres features 35 ethical brands giving you plenty of options that to rely on.

 4 – Where can I buy ethical clothes?

 The ease of online shopping and returning items makes it easy to buy direct from the brands you love.